Sen. Scott defends 'Rescue America' plan in WPTV interview

 "The MAGA Republicans are counting on you to be as frustrated by the pace of progress, which they've done everything they can to slow down, that you will hand power over to them ... so they can enact their extreme agenda," Biden said Tuesday.

-Democrats and some Republicans have seized on the opportunity to highlight a portion of Point 6 of Scott's plan, which says: "All federal legislation sunsets in 5 years.
+Democrats and some Republicans have been critical of Point 6 of Scott's plan, which says: "All federal legislation sunsets in 5 years.
 If a law is worth keeping, Congress can pass it again" and "Force Congress to issue a report every year telling the public what they plan to do when Social Security and Medicare go bankrupt."

 Scott said Thursday he would like to make Social Security and Medicare more solvent but did not offer how he plans to make it a reality.